dead-claudia/thallium/docs/api/thallium.md

 2. Thallium itself threw an error it didn't catch.

 Either case is fatal, but Thallium restores its state for a subsequent rerun (in case of flaky reporters).
 If it isn't, and the error isn't from the reporter, it's a bug [you definitely should report](https://github.com/isiahmeadows/thallium/issues/new))

+You can set the options per-test, or you may also specify default options by assigning them to `t.options` (write-only) before they're run (like in your config).

+The following options are accepted, none required:

+- `only` - Much like `t.only`, except it's specified and handled per-run.
+- `skip` - Skip tests in this run using the same kind of selector as `only`.

 <a id="test-hooks"></a>
 ## Adding test hooks